Sesame Workshop: Interactive media

 Ten years after the premiere of Sesame Street, the CTW began experimenting with new technologies.
 In 1979, it began to plan the development of a theme park, Sesame Place, which opened in 1980 in Langhorne, Pennsylvania.
 Three international parks, Parque Plaza Sesamo in Monterrey, Mexico since 1995, Universal Studios Japan, and Vila Sesamo Kids' Land in Brazil were later built.
 One of the park's features was a computer gallery, which was developed by a small in-house team and included 55 computer programs.
 The team evolved into the Children's Computer Workshop (CCW) in 1982, which was disbanded and became the Interactive Technologies division of the CTW in the late 1980s.
 As Sesame Street researcher Shalom M. Fisch stated, no television series could be as interactive as computer games, even "participatory" shows like Blue's Clues or the Sesame Street segment "Elmo's World".
 The CTW has chosen to take advantage of the contingent feedback inherent in interactive computer games by developing and creating educational software based upon the television series' content and curriculum.

-In 2008, the Sesame Workshop began to offer clips and full-length episodes on the websites Hulu, YouTube, and iTunes, where "Word on the Street" segments became the most popular webcast.
+In 2008, Sesame Workshop began to offer clips and full-length episodes on the websites Hulu, YouTube, and iTunes, where "Word on the Street" segments became the most popular webcast.
 Sesame Workshop won a Peabody Award in 2009 for its website, sesamestreet.org.
 In 2010, the Workshop began offering, for a subscription fee, a library of over 100 eBooks.
 The on-line publishing platform was managed by the electronic publishing company Impelsys.